Updated May 5, 2023

 Differences Between SPSS vs EXCEL

 SPSS is referred to as the Statistical Package for Social Science.
 SPSS is the primary market occupier regarding statistical packaging tools, which can efficiently be used as data manipulation and storage derivative.
 It is used for batch processing in interactive and non-interactive batches.
-It was the product incubated by SPSS Inc., then it was acquired by IBM in 2009 and it comes under the umbrella and was re-named as IBM SPSS Statistics in 2015 version.
+It was the product incubated by SPSS Inc., then acquired by IBM in 2009, and it came under the umbrella and was re-named IBM SPSS Statistics in the 2015 version.
 Currently, it has a stable build of V-2015.

 SPSS provides graphics that have more analytical features.
-After you have created a standard graphic in SPSS you can highlight data or ranges, etc. SPSS also allows you to output graphics as HTML5 / .mht files.
+After you have created a standard graphic in SPSS, you can highlight data or ranges, etc. SPSS also allows you to output graphics as HTML5 / .mht files.
 This makes them accessible through a web browser.
 Excel allows users to store information in a tabular format and interact with their data in infinite ways.
 The most common is sorting and filtering data and using formulas and pivot tables to manipulate the data to create new insights.

-Head to Head Comparison Between SPSS vs EXCEL
+Head-to-Head Comparison Between SPSS vs EXCEL

 Key Differences Between SPSS vs EXCEL

-2.SPSS gives us knowledge on how the process is built in batches and work and the memory management in the programming areas.
-Excel gives us a view of how data can be used to study on how the data will be stored, processed and manipulated to reduce the redundancy and making it meaningful for further usage.
+- SPSS teaches us how the process is built in batches and works and the memory management in the programming areas.
+Excel shows how data can be used to study how it will be stored, processed, and manipulated to reduce redundancy and make it meaningful for further usage.

-3.SPSS gives us detailed insight into the utilization of computing storages and efficiency of the memory system.
-Excel reveals on how to extract information and Knowledge from data in various format.
+- SPSS gives us detailed insight into the utilization of computing storage and the efficiency of the memory system.
+Excel reveals how to extract information and knowledge from data in various formats.

-4.SPSS sub-areas include computations, probabilistic theories, reasoning, discrete structures, and database.
+- SPSS sub-areas include computations, probabilistic theories, reasoning, discrete structures, and database.
 Excel includes much more formulated and simpler mathematical operations and analytics.

-5.SPSS is the major batch processing and statistical tool whereas Excel is a standard data manipulation application.
+- SPSS is the central batch processing and statistical tool, whereas Excel is a standard data manipulation application.

-6.SPSS is completely about efficiently using data manipulation techniques to fetch good results and Excel is about safely handling and storing the data.
+- SPSS is about efficiently using data manipulation techniques to fetch good results, and Excel is about safely handling and storing data.

-7.SPSS is completely batch processing with stats whereas Excel is data computing and formulation technique.
+- SPSS is batch processing with stats, whereas Excel is a data computing and formulation technique.

-8.SPSS is evolving with advanced concepts and more efficient and advanced algorithms are coming under IBM.
-Excel is growing fast day by day causing more complex to handle it and maintain efficiently but still needs much more improvements.
+- IBM is bringing more efficient and advanced algorithms to evolve SPSS with advanced concepts.
+Excel is growing fast daily, causing more complexity to handle and maintain efficiently, but it still needs much more improvement.

 SPSS vs EXCEL Comparison Table

-Following is the comparison table between SPSS vs EXCEL
+Following is the comparison table between SPSS vs EXCEL:

 |Definition||Statistical package for social science, a tool formulated for statistical data analysis.||People use Microsoft’s products for storing information by entering and manipulating data.|

 |Usage||Statistical calculations and manipulation of data as per IBM guidelines.||Managing and storing data with formulated operations defined by Microsoft.|

-|Benefits||Speed and Performance||Reduction in Data Redundancy|
+|Benefits||Speed and Performance||Reduction in Data Redundancy.|

-|Real Time Usage||Usage of advanced and ultra-fast devices like supercomputers||Maintenance and Handling of large volumes of customer data|
+|Real-Time Usage||Usage of advanced and ultra-fast devices like supercomputers.||Maintenance and Handling of large volumes of customer data.|

-|Academics||Exists since from many years under the SPSS umbrella now under IBM||Exists and evolved with developing branch of science and technology|
+|Academics||Exists for many years under the SPSS umbrella, now under IBM.||It exists and evolved with developing branches of science and technology.|

-|Industry||Data Scientist / Analyst are the professions to become after studying in this field||Data Scientist / Analyst are the professions to become after studying in this field|
+|Industry||Data Scientists / Analysts are the professionals to become after studying in this field.||Data Scientists / Analysts are the professionals to become after studying in this field.|

-|Applications||Applies to all technical industries and large-scale companies||Applies to companies where large-scale sensitive data is to be managed|
+|Applications||This applies to all technical industries and large-scale companies.||This applies to companies where large-scale sensitive data is to be managed.|

-|Field||Covers entire technological field which is a superset of Data Science||A subset of computer science where the study of data is done by using different methods and technologies|
+|Field||It covers the entire technological area, a superset of Data Science.||Data science is a subset of computer science where researchers study data using various methods and technologies.|